List of American Experience episodes

 American Experience, originally titled The American Experience, is an American television program and a PBS documentary series created by Peter McGhee.
 The series airs documentaries about significant historical events or figures in United States history.
 The show is produced primarily by WGBH-TV, a television station and PBS affiliate located in Boston, Massachusetts.
 WGBH-TV creates non-commercial educational programs and distributes them on public television stations throughout the United States.
 However, other PBS affiliate stations, such as WNET in New York City, have co-produced episodes for the television series.
 Since the program's debut on October 4, 1988, American Experience has broadcast 367 new episodes and has been a recipient of over 265 broadcast and web awards.

-The program's thirty-fifth season premiered on January 3, 2023.